-Featured Speakers at Stroke Conference
+Featured Speakers at the Virtual Stroke Conference

 SCRN Review Course

-This Stroke Review Course will provide a comprehensive review for nurses preparing for the stroke certification exam, as well as nurses interested in updating, enhancing, and increasing their knowledge base in the stroke patient care settings.
+This Stroke Review Course will provide a review for nurses preparing for the stroke certification exam, as well as nurses interested in updating, enhancing, and increasing their knowledge base in the stroke patient care settings.

-Thursday, August 20 from 1:30-5:30 pm
+Thursday, August 5 from 9 am-1 pm CT

 3D Stroke Anatomy and Assessment

 Speaker: Linda Littlejohns, MSN RN CNRN SCRN FAAN

 A solid knowledge of vascular anatomy in 3D is the foundation for assessment and management of stroke patients.
 This session will demonstrate blood vessels and anatomical structures in the brain and brain stem using Anatomage 3D software, color-coded vessels, and case studies.
 Patient care, and the ability to assess and teach patients as they move from a stroke diagnosis to recovery expectations and rehab needs, will be enhanced as we travel through the brain in a dimension not available in a text book.

 Thursday, August 5 from 2-4 pm CT